278 Comments

 I am so sorry.
 I wish there were words.

-Scott & John in MA & FL's avatar
+Scott & John in Transit's avatar

 Thank you for posting this, Aaron.
 Our immediate reaction (and we're members of a target group) is that of resiliency, dealing with it, keep our eyes and ears open and receptive, and learning what we need to do to continue the good work we've all begun in the past few years.
 Most of this won't come immediately.
 There will be pain.
 It's a process.
 Patience.
 Kindness.
 Self care while caring for others' process.